Who We Are

 The World Day is an opportunity for:

-- Diverse religious communities and people of faith everywhere, guided by their respective religious teachings and values, to express hope and determination through prayer, meditation and worship that the world be made fit for children; and
+- Diverse religious communities and people of faith everywhere, guided by their respective religious teachings and values, to express hope and determination through prayer, petition, silence, meditation and reflection that the world be made fit for children; and

-- Cvil society, including people of good will, religious groups, governments and international organizations such as UNICEF, to take common action for children on issues including poverty, children’s rights, child protection, education and discrimination.
+- Civil society, including people of good will, religious communities, governments and inter-governmental organizations such as UNICEF, to take common action for children on issues including poverty, children’s rights, child protection, education and discrimination.

 - Action and advocacy on the World Day are inspired by the United Nations Convention on the Rights of the Child.
 The Day is an opportunity not only to pray, but for everyone to take action that makes an immediate difference in improving children’s lives.